sebastian-alcantara/Web-Sebastian-Alcantara/gatsby/src/blog/2019-09-01-django-get-requests.markdown

 Hello!

-Lets say you want to send a `GET` request to a Django based server, and you want to use vanilla `JavaScript`.
+Let's say you want to send a `GET` request to a Django based server, and you want to use vanilla `JavaScript`.
 You don't want to use jQuery, nor any other framework.

 <!-- more -->